msqr1/importizer/README.md

     - Add the macro definition on the command line when compiling for the files that needed the macro (using ```-D...```).
     - Refactor the macro definition into a separate header, ```#include``` that where the macro is needed, and add the new header to the ```ignoredHeaders```.
     - Add the macro-containing headers to the ```ignoredHeaders``` (their paired sources, if available will be treated as if they have a ```main()```)

-# Maybe in the future
-- Automatic macro refactoring